A well-maintained cannabis field growing alongside sunflowers,

 Typical Growth Expectations

-On average, outdoor plants typically grow to be between 2 to 4 feet tall after two months.
-However, the actual size may vary significantly depending on the type of plant.
-For example, some taller varieties tend to stretch more compared to shorter, bushier ones.
-At this point, plants should have a well-established root system, several branches, and an abundance of leaves.
+On average, outdoor plants typically grow between 2 to 4 feet tall after two months.
+Many growers ask, How big should my plants be after 2 months outdoor, and while this range is common, the actual size can vary significantly depending on the genetics and growing conditions.
+Some taller varieties tend to stretch more, while shorter, bushier strains remain more compact.
+At this stage, plants should have a well-established root system, multiple branches, and an abundance of healthy leaves.

 It’s important to remember that environmental factors play a critical role in the growth of your plants.
 Sunlight exposure, temperature fluctuations, and soil quality are all essential elements that contribute to the overall health and growth rate of the plants.
 Generally, with proper care and optimal conditions, your plants should appear vibrant and robust.